Skip to page content

 • A severe, life-threatening, allergic reaction to SonoVue® during the test (1 in every 10,000 patients).

-There will always be medical professionals present during the test, who are trained to manage any of the complications mentioned.
+Most symptoms usually go away when we stop the test.
+There will always be medical professionals present during the test, who are trained to manage any side effects.

 After the procedure